 An Oklahoma Narcotic Treatment Service Pays $50,000 to Settle Civil Penalty Claims Stemming from Allegations of Recordkeeping Violations

-Reference is made to court filings for further information.
+Reference is made to public filings for additional information.